spinkube/documentation/content/en/docs/spin-operator/quickstart/_index.md

 3. Apply the [Runtime Class](https://github.com/spinkube/spin-operator/blob/main/config/samples/spin-runtime-class.yaml) used for scheduling Spin apps onto nodes running the shim:

-> Note: In a production cluster you likely want to customize the runtimeClass with a `nodeSelector:` that matches nodes that have the shim installed.
-In the K3D example they're installed on every node.
+> Note: In a production cluster you likely want to customize the Runtime Class with a `nodeSelector` that matches nodes that have the shim installed.
+However, in the K3d example, they're installed on every node.

 <!-- TODO: replace with e.g. 'kubectl apply -f https://github.com/spinkube/spin-operator/releases/download/v0.1.0-rc.1/spin-operator.runtime-class.yaml' -->